Xmaster6y/Xmaster6y/README.md

 # Greetings :wave:!

-Welcome on my github profile, my name is Yoann Poupart, I am a student at the ENS de Lyon:closed_book:.
+Welcome on my github profile, my name is Yoann Poupart, I am a student from the ENS de Lyon:closed_book:.
 I am currently enrolled in Master of Science in Complex Networks:spider_web:.

 ## 🔧 Technologies & Tools